 When selecting a Purchase Order number, you are given three options.
 Read below to get more information on which option will work best for you.

-Selecting Use Next will set the PO number as the next external number in the sequence.
-If this is your first time choosing this option, and you have not yet determined what your formatting for your external PO numbers should be, first review the Things to Know Before You Get Started section above.
+Selecting Use Next will set the PO number as external.
+If this is your first time choosing this option, and you have not yet decided what your formatting should be, first check out the Things to Know Before You Get Started above.

-The Custom option will allow you to create a unique PO number that does not follow the same formatting of the internal or external numbers.
-As long as the format of the entire label does not match the structure of the external PO number, the number that you use will not alter the sequence of the next external PO number.
+The Custom option will allow you to create a custom PO number that does not follow the same formatting of the internal or external numbers.
+As long as the format of the entire label does not match the structure of the external PO number, the number that you use will not alter the order of the next external PO number.
 Based on the image above, we can see that the last used PO number was "30180519".
-If I create a new PO with the number "Brayson-30180520", the next external PO number within the sequence will still be "30180520" the next time "Use Next" is selected.
+If I create a new PO with the number "Brayson-30180520", the next PO number will still be "30180520" the next time "Use Next" is selected.

 Duplicate PO Numbers

 It is possible to create duplicate PO numbers.
-In an instance where the PO number matches another Purchase Order number already within the system, a pop-up window will alert you before you finalize and create the Purchase Order.
-At this time, you have the option to proceed or to cancel and make changes to the PO number before finalizing it.
+In an instance where the PO number matches another Purchase Order number within the system, a pop-up window will alert you before creating the Purchase Order.